 I wish I was back in Spain sipping Rioja and eating tapas!
 Tapas means “small plates” and there are all sorts of varieties.
-One that I tried while I was there inspired me to create the Spanish Style Tomato and Olive Salad featured at the bottom of this post.
+One that I tried while I was there inspired me to create a Spanish Style Tomato and Olive Salad.

 Enjoy my Spanish style tomato and olive salad.
 Its dressing is made with sherry and is garnished with Spanish olives!